How to: Use a Class that Defines Operators

 Defining an operator on a class or structure is also called overloading the operator.

-The following example accesses the SQL structure SQL string expression, String) to convert a SQL string to a Visual Basic string, and CType(Visual Basic string expression, SqlString) to convert in the other direction., which defines the conversion operators ( ) in both directions between a SQL string and a Visual Basic string.
-Use CType(
+The following example accesses the SQL structure SqlString, which defines the conversion operators (CType Function) in both directions between a SQL string and a Visual Basic string.
+Use CType(SQL string expression, String) to convert a SQL string to a Visual Basic string, and CType(Visual Basic string expression, SqlString) to convert in the other direction.

 Public Sub setJobString(ByVal g As Integer) Dim title As String Dim jobTitle As System.Data.SqlTypes.SqlString Select Case g Case 1 title = "President" Case 2 title = "Vice President" Case 3 title = "Director" Case 4 title = "Manager" Case Else title = "Worker" End Select jobTitle = CType(title, SqlString) MsgBox("Group " & CStr(g) & " generates title """ _ & CType(jobTitle, String) & """") End Sub

-The SqlString structure defines a conversion operator () from String to SqlString and another from SqlString to String.
-The statement that assigns title to jobTitle makes use of the first operator, and the call uses the second.
+The SqlString structure defines a conversion operator (CType Function) from String to SqlString and another from SqlString to String.
+The statement that assigns title to jobTitle makes use of the first operator, and the MsgBox Function (Visual Basic) call uses the second.

 Be sure the class or structure you are using defines the operator you want to use.
 Do not assume that the class or structure has defined every operator available for overloading.
-For a list of available operators, see.
+For a list of available operators, see Operator Statement.

-Include the appropriate Imports statement for the SQL string at the beginning of your source file (in this case).
+Include the appropriate Imports statement for the SQL string at the beginning of your source file (in this case System.Data.SqlTypes).

 Your project must have references to System.Data and System.XML.
-If you need to add them, see.
+If you need to add them, see How to: Add and Remove References in Visual Studio (C#).